 - El Fogon – Great lunch and dinner and don’t forget key lime pie for dessert.

-- Elvi’s Kitchen – Try their Friday night Mayan Buffet also known for good friend chicken and their seafood.
+- Elvi’s Kitchen – Try their Friday night Mayan Buffet also known for good fried chicken and their seafood.

 - Estel’s – Yummy breakfast and can’t beat the view also try Charles weekend barbecue – heaven.